L3MON4D3/LuaSnip/DOC.md

 ## Treesitter-Postfix-Snippet

-Instead of triggering a postfix-snippet when some pattern matches in front of the trigger, it might be useful to match if some specific treesitter-nodes surround/are in front of the trigger.
+Instead of triggering a postfix-snippet when some pattern matches in front of the trigger, it might be useful to match if some specific tree-sitter nodes surround/are in front of the trigger.
 While this functionality can also be implemented by a custom `resolveExpandParams`, this helper simplifies the common cases.

-This matching of treesitter-nodes can be done either
+This matching of tree-sitter nodes can be done either

 * by providing a query and the name of the capture that should be in front of the trigger (in most cases, the complete match, but requiring specific nodes